The Judgment Day: Formation and Edge's leadership (2022)

-Expansion and championship success (2022–2024)
+Priest–Ripley era (2022–2024)

-The Judgment Day then began a feud with The Mysterios (Rey Mysterio and Dominik Mysterio) in an attempt to recruit Dominik into their ranks.
+The Judgment Day then began a feud with The Mysterios (composed of Rey and Dominik Mysterio) in an attempt to recruit Dominik into their ranks.
 On July 30, Bálor and Priest lost to the Mysterios at SummerSlam after interference from the returning Edge.
 At Clash at the Castle on September 3, Bálor and Priest lost to Edge and Rey.
 After the match, Dominik attacked Edge with a low blow, followed by a clothesline to Rey, turning heel for the first time in his career.
 Two days later on Raw, Dominik officially joined The Judgment Day by helping the group attack Edge and Rey.
 On the following episode of Raw, Dominik lost to Edge by disqualification after interference from The Judgment Day, who attacked Edge's leg with a steel chair after the match.
 On the September 26 episode of Raw, Edge returned and challenged Bálor to an "I Quit" match at Extreme Rules, which Bálor accepted.
 At the event on October 8, Bálor defeated Edge.
 In the closing moments, Ripley positioned Edge's wife, Beth Phoenix, for a con-chair-to and Edge reluctantly submitted.
 After the match, Ripley still performed the con-chair-to on Phoenix.

 Around this time, The Judgment Day continued recruiting Styles, who turned down several offers to join the group.
 On the October 10 episode of Raw, Styles seemingly accepted their offer, but rejected it and introduced the returning Luke Gallows and Karl Anderson; a brawl then ensued between the two teams.
 At Crown Jewel on November 5, Bálor, Priest, and Dominik defeated The O.C.
 (Styles, Anderson and Gallows) after interference from Ripley.
 On the following episode of Raw, The O.C. introduced the returning Mia Yim as their solution to counter Ripley.
 At Survivor Series WarGames on November 26, Bálor lost to Styles while Ripley's team lost to Team Belair in a WarGames match.
 On the following episode of Raw, The Judgment Day defeated The O.C. in an eight-person mixed tag team match to end their feud.